Krupina – Vartovka Watchtower

 Current state

-Among the few existing watchtowers from the turn of the Middle Ages and the Renaissance located in Slovakia, the Vartovka Tower is the only one that has been fully preserved in its original state.
-In recent years, its timber porch has been reconstructed and the monument has been opened to the public.
+Among the several watchtowers from the turn of the Middle Ages and the Renaissance that still exist in Slovakia, the Vartovka Tower is the only one in its stone part that has been completely preserved in original condition.
+In recent years its wooden porch was reconstructed and the monument was made available to visitors.
+Unfortunately, the appearance of the tower is spoiled by the ahistorical modern stairs that wrap around the external facades.

 bibliografia: